araneforseti/api-tester/README.md

 This gem is intended to enable easy creation of tests for RESTful API services when given a contract.

+When using, be sure to follow the documentation for the version of the gem you use.
+The documentation below relates to the unpublished gem version actively under development

 Check out [API Tester Example](https://github.com/araneforseti/example_api-tester) for an example in action

 # Feature Plan